+Free with Kindle Unlimited.
 Celeste Young created this warm, comfortable shawl that wide enough to cross the body and tie in back, leaving the hands free to knit, work in the garden, and around the house.
 The Van Dyke border is adapted from The Knitter’s Companion series written by Mrs. Mee and Ms. Austin throughout the 1800s.
 Finished Size: 50” wide excluding I-cords and tabs (96” wide from I-cord CO to I-cord BO); 27” deep from top edge to bottom point.
-This is also one of the patterns in Jane Austen Knits Fall 2012
+One of the patterns in Jane Austen Knits

 Knitted Ribbed Bustier